aspose-total/Aspose.Total-Products/total/en/net/conversion/mhtml-to-dicom/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert MHTML file to DICOM via C#" h2="Export MHTML to DICOM within .NET applications without using Adobe<sup>&reg;</sup> Acrobat Reader or any other third party applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to easily export MHTML to DICOM image within any .NET applications.
+This suite of components includes Aspose.PDF for .NET and Aspose.Imaging for .NET, which together provide a powerful and efficient solution for converting MHTML to DICOM.

+The process of converting MHTML to DICOM involves two steps.
+First, Aspose.PDF for .NET is used to export MHTML to JPEG.
+This component provides a wide range of features for manipulating PDF documents, including the ability to convert MHTML to JPEG.
+Once the MHTML has been converted to JPEG, Aspose.Imaging for .NET is used to convert the JPEG to DICOM.
+This component provides a comprehensive set of image processing features, including the ability to convert JPEG to DICOM.

-Using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can easily export MHTML to DICOM image within any .NET applications in two simple steps.
-First of all, by using [Aspose.PDF for .NET](https://products.aspose.com/pdf/net/), you can export MHTML to JPEG.
-After that, by using [Aspose.Imaging for .NET](https://products.aspose.com/imaging/net/) Image Processing API, you can convert JPEG to DICOM.
+Using Aspose.Total for .NET, developers can quickly and easily convert MHTML to DICOM with just two simple steps.
+This suite of components provides a powerful and efficient solution for converting MHTML to DICOM, and is an ideal choice for developers who need to export MHTML to DICOM within their .NET applications.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}